wdlingit/maccu/DB_from_DEE2.md

-## Steps to build co-ex db from DEE2 datasets
+## Steps to build a co-expression database from DEE2 datasets

 Steps in this document were done in Ubuntu 20 servers with 128GB memory.
 For human and mouse data, some steps may take up to more than 500GB memory.